bbstilson/sbt-codeartifact/README.md

 [mavenLink]: https://search.maven.org/artifact/io.github.bbstilson/sbt-codeartifact_2.12

-An sbt plugin for publishing packages to AWS CodeArtifact.
+An sbt plugin for publishing/consuming packages to/from AWS CodeArtifact.
 It is currently a work in-progress.

 ## Install

-What you will need:

-- A CodeArtifact repository

-Add the following to your sbt `project/plugins.sbt` file:
+First, you will need a CodeArtifact repository.
+Then, add the following to your sbt `project/plugins.sbt` file:

 ```scala
 addSbtPlugin("io.github.bbstilson" % "sbt-codeartifact" % version)